Flodklumpen/sportspegeln/README.md

 # TDDD27_2021_sportstegen

 _Sportstegen_ is a project written for the course TDDD27 _Advanced Web Programming_ during spring 2021.
-It is to be a website used for recording and showing the results from sports competitions.
+It is to be a website used for recording and showing the results from sports competitions, primarily tennis.

 ## TODO (prel.):